How to dress and undress your baby

 Your baby's bodysuit may have envelope folds at the shoulders.

-Envelope folds on the left and right shoulder allow you to remove the bodysuit by your baby's legs
+Envelope folds on the left and right shoulder make it easier to remove a bodysuit by your baby's legs.

-Use these to pull the clothes down your baby's body and slide off their legs.
+Use these to pull the clothes down your baby's body and slide over their legs.
 Do this instead of pulling the bodysuit over the baby's head.

 Slaintecare logo